snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_shipments.md

 * Excluded countries
 * Allocation tags.

-<span class="highlight">LIST TAKEN FROM CONSIGNMENTS HELP.
+<span class="commented-out">LIST TAKEN FROM CONSIGNMENTS HELP.
 NEEDS CHECKING IN NEW UI</span>

 For example, you could specify that a particular carrier service should only be allocated shipments that weigh between 1-25 Kg.
 Subsequently, PRO would not consider this service when allocating a shipment with a weight of 30Kg.

 ### Configuring Allocation Rules

-<span class="highlight">INSTRUCTIONS ON CONFIGURING RULES IN NEW UI IN HERE</span>
+<span class="commented-out">INSTRUCTIONS ON CONFIGURING RULES IN NEW UI IN HERE</span> -->

 ### Configuring Dangerous Goods Rules